Rent FAQs

 Please check your rent statement online against your own record of payments and raise any questions with your housing officer.
 Note that joint tenants are jointly and equally responsible for paying the whole rent amount.

-If you do not pay your rent or service charge, or if you fail to keep to an arrangement to pay your arrears, we will take legal action, which could result in you losing your home.
+If you do not pay your rent or if you fail to keep to an arrangement to pay your arrears, we will take legal action, which could result in you losing your home.

 Falling behind with your payments may also lead to the following problems: